dcgerard/ld_simulations/README.md

 ## Instructions

-You’ll need to have an up-to-date version of R to run these simulations.
+You will need to have R and GNU Make installed to run these simulations.
+There are other dependencies for [ngsLD](https://github.com/fgvieira/ngsLD) and some of the R packages I used.
+Check their documentation if you are having trouble installing them.

+Note that I have only tried these out on R 4.0.2 using Ubuntu 20.04.

 1. Install the appropriate R packages